sprout-seedly-berryfunny/Sprout-my-beloved/README.md

 <img width="291" height="277" alt="image" src="https://github.com/user-attachments/assets/37037c6d-ab03-4d94-bf8f-c455dd10812b" />

 # For Discord: (°ロ°)
 > DM's & friend request are always on, expect me to accept your friend request unless you're in my DNI list.
-I block freely so if you don't see my bio/status/activity etc than sorry not sorry, I just blocked you.
+I block freely so if you don't see my bio/status/activity etc then sorry not sorry, I just blocked you.
 Not really good at comforting so I might be having a hard time trying to make you feel better.
 Blah blah blah, I'm too lazy to write more for my discord, you can interact with me there, idc.

 <img width="386" height="532" alt="image" src="https://github.com/user-attachments/assets/029ea3fe-afff-47e7-a2ec-0ec89a05ed28" />